Greek Vineyard Estate

 Stone Guest Cottage

-The charming historic stone cottage has been fully restored and comes fully furnished with a mixture of Greek antiques and new furnishings.
+The charming historic stone cottage has been restored and comes furnished with a mixture of Greek antiques and new furnishings.
 There is a stone fireplace, stone floors, a stone bench, a traditional Greek wood beam and bamboo ceiling, and a sleeping loft.
 The three French doors open onto pergola-covered stone terraces.

 A few steps away, around the olive tree growing out of the terrace, is another building housing a marble shower and marble bench, bathroom with an old marble sink and toilet, and a washing machine with a storage area.